SalGPC/todo-simple/README.md

-A simple y REST API for managing to-do tasks, built with Spring Boot, Spring Security (JWT), and MySQL, with full Docker support.
+A simple  REST API for managing to-do tasks, built with Spring Boot, Spring Security (JWT), and MySQL, with full Docker support.

 - JWT-based authentication